 3. Yahoo Mail

 Yahoo Mail is well known for its spam filtering and protecting you from suspicious emails.
-Instant Yahoo Messenger allows you to stay in connected with other Yahoo users.
-It is easy to create notes and calendar appointment, and one additional feature is that you can know the weather forecast before attending the event.
+Instant Yahoo Messenger allows you to stay connected with other Yahoo users.
+It is easy to create notes and calendar appointments, and one additional feature is that you can know the weather forecast before attending the event.
 Unlike Google, it does not offer you the lab feature.
 Yahoo Mail is said to be one of the best email services in terms of security and privacy as it scans each and every incoming and outgoing email.
-It comes with 1TB of storage, as it’s now linked to Flickr.
+It comes with free of storage, as it’s linked to Flickr.

 iCloud free email service is from Apple and is well known for sending large files.
 You can send up to files of large size and recipients can download it easily.
 It supports IMAP access and provides filters and sort to emails.
-It provides 5 GB internal storage, and it is easy to set up iCloud Mail on Outlook and other Apple devices. iCloud Mail does not show any advertisements.
+It provides 5 GB of internal storage, and it is easy to set up iCloud Mail on Outlook and other Apple devices. iCloud Mail does not show any advertisements.
 You can also download iCloud for Windows.

-7. AOL Mail
+7. GMX Mail

 8. Zoho Mail

 Zoho Mail supports both IMAP and POP access.
 It is integrated with instant messaging, and it also offers online office suites.
 It supports both labels and searches for emails.
 Like Gmail, you could not use the canned response.
 It can be integrated with Google Docs and Zoho apps.
 It archives old emails automatically.

 Yandex Mail has a lot to offer regarding email storage, convenient UI, and efficient spam protection by Yandex proprietary technologies.